stacks-network/stacks-blockchain-docker/README.md

 * **Improved perfomance**: The Bitcoin node will serve you blocks faster, as well as UTXOs for your miner (if you run one).
 * **Higher security**: The Bitcoin node will also have validated all bitcoin transactions the Stacks node consumes.
 If you don't run your own Bitcoin node, you're relying on the SPV headers to vouch for the validity of Bitcoin blocks.

+The disadvantage of running your own Bitcoin node is that you need the extra space to store the Bitcoin blockchain (about 500GB) and the initial time it will take to download this data the first time.

+### Example

+You can run easily run your Stacks node with your own Bitcoin node by adding the flag `bitcoin`.
+This is available only for testnet and mainnet.

+Example: `./manage.sh mainnet up bitcoin`

 ## **Accessing the services**